swsms/code-analyzer-tool/README.md

 **Prerequisites**: declaring functions, slicing, list comprehensions, while

 At this stage, you need to add five new checks in your program:
-- Indentation is not a multiple of four [S002]
+- [S002] Indentation is not a multiple of four
-- The line ends with an unnecessary semicolon [S003]
+- [S003] Unnecessary semicolon after a statement (ignoring semicolons in comments)
-- At least two spaces before inline comment required [S004]
+- [S004] At least two spaces before inline comment required
-- TODO found [S005]
+- [S005] TODO found (ignoring the case, only within a comment)
-- More than two blank lines used [S006]
+- [S006] More than two blank lines used

 All of the checks are consistent with the PEP8 style guide.

+If a line contains the same stylistic issue several times (e.g., [S003], [S005]), your program must print the information only once.
+But if a line has issues with different codes, they should be printed in the sorted order.

 The path to a file with python code is obtained from the standard input as before.